meteor/meteor/content/testing.md

 title: "Testing"
 ---

-**NOTE** This is correct up to release 1.3-beta.12.
-Apologies that this is still a work in progress.

 <h2 id="introduction">Introduction</h2>

 There are many benefits of testing your application to ensure it works the way you think it does.
 Reasons include maintaining a high level of quality (especially over time as your codebase changes), allowing you to refactor and rewrite code with confidence, and concrete documentation of expected behavior.
 (Other developers can figure out what parts of your app are supposed to do by reading the tests!)